 - A family relationship to a U.S. citizen or lawful permanent residence

 - Temporary visa applicants: The DHS also implemented new public charge standards for various temporary, nonimmigrant visas if the visa holder needed to extend their stay in the U.S. or switch to a different visa category.
 Those affected included skilled workers with the H-1B visa.
 These applicants were not required to complete Form I-944 or the future test as mentioned above, but they still had to prove that they did not receive public benefits for over a year within 36 months.

-- Exemptions: The public charge rule didn’t apply to visa applicants like asylees, refugees, individuals that experienced domestic violence, or other categories that Congress exempted from the rule.
+- Exemptions: The public charge rule didn’t apply to visa applicants like asylees, refugees, individuals who experienced domestic violence, or other categories that Congress exempted from the rule.

 How Might the Public Charge Rule Affect LPRs Seeking Citizenship?

-Changes to how public charge is defined could affect lawful permanent residents, LPRs, that have already received their green cards.
+Changes to the public charge definition could affect lawful permanent residents, LPRs, who have already received their green cards.
 These changes could allow the DHS to deport a lawful permanent resident.